 When it comes to issues of economic interest such as loans.
 A large group is seen as largely self-sufficient and stable.
 Even when such a group does not have a large amount of savings, it will be more likely to be trusted by financial institutions.

-This is majorly because such a group will be able to make use of economies of scale unlike a small group.
+This is major because such a group will be able to make use of economies of scale, unlike a small group.

 Easier growth of savings/money.